 Well that’s the story so far for my first season as Race Secretary, it would be great to see some more riders from the club giving something competitive a try, particularly the TT’s as they’re a really easy thing to have a go at and very friendly events.
 Judging by recent ride reports we have some untapped talent that could really challenge for some of the club silverware, so don’t be shy!

-B Rides on Wed & Sundays - April to June 14 - Runs List here or for pdf
+B Rides on Wed & Sundays - Oct to Dec 14 - Runs List here

 Saturday Rides continue on 2nd Sat of month